solarsailer/matthieuoger.com/content/posts/2018-11-14-bad-design.md

 excerptQuote:
   name: "Khoi Vinh"
   quote: "It’s the idea that design should make tech comfortable for people.
 It should put people at ease.
-So you have all these little cues that make people feel like they can explore the tech, they don’t have to worry about being caught in a trap or inadvertently triggering a nuclear meltdown. […] I mean, on the one hand, technology that consumers interact with has gotten so much better.
-We don’t have manuals anymore.
-Everything is much, much more intuitive.
-And so, design has really come a long way in that respect.
-But there’s this whole other sector of technology – the stuff that you and I don’t get to interact with everyday.
-The stuff that–  power plants or emergency centers.
+So you have all these little cues that make people feel like they can explore the tech, they don’t have to worry about being caught in a trap or inadvertently triggering a nuclear meltdown. […] I mean, on the one hand, technology that consumers interact with has gotten so much better. […] But there’s this whole other sector of technology – the stuff that you and I don’t get to interact with everyday [like power plants or emergency centers].
 That stuff still is pretty rough still."
 ---

 From the “[Wireframe][wireframe]” podcast, “[Good Design is Human][episode]”: